Skip to main content

 1. Subscribe to activate your organization’s endpoint.

-3. (Optional) Add a read-only token for your dbt project repo to enable the lineage connector.
+3. (Optional) Connect your dbt project reporead-only — to enable the lineage connector.
+Nodal can never edit your dbt repo.

-That’s the entire access footprint — read-only GitHub.
+That’s the entire access footprint — GitHub only, with write scoped to your context repo.
 No database connection is ever requested.
 Details →

 .mcp.json